 Scott provides leadership and advice to startups and entrepreneurs.
 Scott also is building our mentorship program.

 BIO: Scott is the COO of Hardin Design and Development.
 The company focuses on web and mobile applications for Fortune 500 companies such as Mercedes-Benz, Coleman Camper and FedEx.
 He primarily oversees new business development, account management, and portfolio investments.
 Scott is a former member of the Madison City Council.

-Linda Lam, Community Manager
+Program and Community Manager